EBlini/ElvioBlini/content/authors/admin/_index.md

 status:
   icon: ☕️
 superuser: true
-title: Elvio Blini
+title: Elvio A. Blini
 ---

-Elvio A. Blini is Assistant Professor at the University of Florence since 2023.
-His main interests revolve around cognitive neuropsychology and the cognitive neuroscience of spatial attention, assessed with a whealth of neuroimaging and neurostimulation techniques.
+I am Assistant Professor at the Center for Mind/Brain Sciences of the University of Trento.
+My main interests revolve around cognitive neuropsychology and the cognitive neuroscience of spatial attention, assessed with a wealth of neuroimaging and neurostimulation techniques.